nazmulidris/color-console/README.md

 1. Make the changes that you want the repo, and commit and push it.
 Also, make sure that the library can be built by JitPack using the command shown above.
+2. Update the `version` value in `build.gradle.kts`, this affects the JAR file that is built by JitPack.
+For consistency, the value here should match the release and tag value as well.
-2. Get all the tags for this repo from GitHub using `git pull origin`.
+3. Get all the tags for this repo from GitHub using `git pull origin`.
 Then you can list the available tags using `git tag -l`.
-3. Create a new tag.
+4. Create a new tag.
 To create a new tag run this command `git tag <TAG_NAME>`, where `<TAG_NAME>` could be something like `1.0.1`.
 Just make sure not to clobber any existing tag name.
-4. Publish the tag to GitHub using the following command `git push --tags`.
+5. Publish the tag to GitHub using the following command `git push --tags`.
-5. Finally create a new Release for this tag using [GitHub web interface](https://github.com/nazmulidris/color-console/releases).
+6. Finally create a new Release for this tag using [GitHub web interface](https://github.com/nazmulidris/color-console/releases).

 > ⚡ Note, to delete a tag from GitHub you can run this command